jpverkamp/blog/content/reviews/books/Rick Riordan/The Trials of Apollo/1 - The Hidden Oracle.md

 page_count: 384
 series_index: [1]
 ---
 {{< goodreads book="The Hidden Oracle" >}} is an odd book.
-As a second sequel series to first {{< goodreads book="The Lightning Thief" text="Percy Jackson and the Olympians" >}} and then the {{< goodreads book="The Lost Hero" text="Heroes of Olympus" >}}, we do get new main characters characters: Apollo, now in mortal form and Meg, surprisingly powerful plant magic demigod with some cool Roman swords.
+As a second sequel series to first *Percy Jackson and the Olympians* and then the *The Lost Hero*, we do get new main characters characters: Apollo, now in mortal form and Meg, surprisingly powerful plant magic demigod with some cool Roman swords.
 But we also get a number of guest appearances and references to previous characters: especially Percy Jackson himself.

 It's interesting have a setting and characters we can relate to to help ground us in the new series, but on the other hand, if I wanted to read about Percy Jackson, couldn't I just read his series again?
 I remember having the same problem with Heroes of Olympus.